ofZach/ofDocs/chapter4.md

 * Note: the function `ofEndShape(bool bClose)` accepts one boolean parameter that determines whether or not we want to close he shape tha we are drawing.
 The default for this is true.
 Meaning that OpenFrameworks will close our polyline object for us.
 If you want to leave the shape open, try this: `ofEndShape(false);`

+To draw custom shapes with curved lines use the ofCurveVertex.
+The use is similar to the ofVertex except for two points of difference -  two extra points that need to be added, one the beginning of the curve and one at the end.
+Both are unseen control points that shape the beginning and the end of the curve.

     	ofBeginShape();
           ofCurveVertex(x1,y1,z1); // begin point
           ofCurveVertex(x2,y2,z2);